Photon Rings in Three-Dimensional Bonnor-Melvin Magnetic Spacetime: Photonic modes

 The radial dependence of \(\eta(\rho)\) gives rise to a conical geometry, similar to the spacetime around static cosmic strings or point-like defects, which are characterized by deficit angles (\(\alpha \in (0,1]\)) \cite{vilenkin,katanaev}.
 The inclusion of a magnetic field modifies the angular part of the metric, creating a defect-like structure that alters both the topology and symmetry of the spacetime.
 This alteration introduces strong local curvature, especially at small radial distances.
 Moreover, by making the identification \(\phi \rightarrow -\frac{i}{\tilde{\alpha}\ell}\,t\), the metric transforms into:

 where \(\tilde{\alpha}^2=\alpha\) (with \(0 < \tilde{\alpha}^2 \leq 1\)) is related to the black hole mass, and \(\ell\) is associated with the cosmological constant \cite{corichi}.
-As discussed earlier, this form describes the near-horizon region of the static BTZ black hole \cite{corichi}.
-As a result, the BMM spacetime provides a versatile framework for investigating cosmological phenomena \cite{20}, condensed matter systems \cite{hollow}, quantum criticality \cite{criticality,criticality-2}, and spintronics applications, utilizing topologically protected spin.
+As discussed earlier, this form describes the near-horizon region of the static BTZ black hole \cite{vb-2,corichi}.
+As a result, the BMM spacetime provides a versatile framework for investigating cosmological phenomena \cite{20}, condensed matter systems \cite{hollow}, and quantum criticality \cite{criticality,criticality-2}.